Devil's Planet: Production

 The supporting cast was to include Bill Fraser, Doctor Ben Vincent and Sandra Benes.
 While John Hug would appear as Fraser, Jeffery Kissoon was no longer available and his role was given to newcomer Sam Dastor, playing Doctor Ed Spencer.
 Sahn was also replaced, as Zienia Merton was committed to a lead part in the Norwegian film Kosmetikkrevolusjonen.
 She had intended staying long enough to film this episode, excited that her character would leave the confines of Moonbase.
 However, delays in the Space: 1999 shooting schedule further pushed back the starting date and Merton was forced to depart for Norway.
 The role would be given to American actress Alibe Parsons.
 Her character, also called Alibe, is a communications officer and would be given all of the Sandra Benes scenes and dialogue for the rest of the series.

 Music

 The score was re-edited from previous Space: 1999 incidental music tracks composed for the second series by Derek Wadsworth and draws primarily from the scores of "The Metamorph" and "The Exiles".

+Reception

+SFX magazine rated the episode "B-plus", calling it a "slightly pervy S&M hetero-fantasy" but also a "good romp with a very satisfactory conclusion".
+Dreamwatch was critical, commenting that the episode is presented in "a very dry manner, reminiscent of dull European science fiction films of the Sixties".
+TV Zone magazine wrote that the episode is "marred by its overbearing sexism", arguing that its female guest characters with whips and "skin-tight" costumes would not have looked out of place in an old B movie.

+According to John Kenneth Muir, "Devil's Planet" demonstrates Space: 1999s "sad slide into the depths of science fiction mediocrity".
+He found the episode "humdrum" and "clichéd", likening the premise to that of "The Most Dangerous Game", and elaborating that the story is "so basic, so pedestrian, that it could be a Buck Rogers or even a Battlestar Galactica.
+'Devil's Planet' is Space: 1999 lobotomised.
+The performances are solid, [...] the production values are impressive, but there are no interesting thoughts inside this space adventure – just action, action, action."
+Although he thought that the episode was "sabotaged" by the absence of Barbara Bain and other regular cast members, he believed that the characterisation and dialogue were "surprisingly strong", commenting that Landau and Neil's scenes "sizzle with tension".